phan/phan/.phan/plugins/README.md

 This plugin checks for duplicate expressions in a statement that are likely to be a bug. (e.g. `expr1 == expr`)

+This will significantly increase the memory used by Phan, but that's rarely an issue in small projects.

 - **PhanPluginDuplicateExpressionAssignment**: `Both sides of the assignment {OPERATOR} are the same: {CODE}`
 - **PhanPluginDuplicateExpressionBinaryOp**: `Both sides of the binary operator {OPERATOR} are the same: {CODE}`
 - **PhanPluginDuplicateConditionalTernaryDuplication**: `"X ?
 X : Y" can usually be simplified to "X ?: Y".
 The duplicated expression X was {CODE}`